ramadis/slang/README.md

 ```
 **Instruction Class**: Represents an instruction, with its encoding representation.
 ```
-fromString: returns an Instruction from a valid S language instruction string.
-fromCode: returns an Instruction from a valid instruction code.
+static fromString: returns an Instruction from a valid S language instruction string. static fromCode: returns an Instruction from a valid instruction code.
 getCode: returns the code for an Instruction
+getString: returns a valid S language instruction string from a given Instruction.
+equals: returns true or false, depending on the equality between Instructions.
+toString: returns a String representation from the instruction using the Pairing Function syntax.
 ```
 ## Notes
 Every encoding step can be proved, showing that exists a bijectivity between natural numbers and the `S` language programs.
 Further proving, that there are functions which can not be computed.